When you find yourself in the eye of a social media storm it's a pretty scary place to be.

 Step #5: When to remove posts

 If a situation explodes in the comments of one of your client's social posts, it can be tempting to hit the delete button.

 If you're dealing with a troll then go ahead and remove the problem replies.
 But, if they're from a genuinely aggrieved customer, think twice.

-Deleting can look as though you have something to hide or that you’re not taking the problem seriously.
+Deleting can look like you have something to hide or that you're not taking the problem seriously.

 It's best to acknowledge you're aware of the situation and try to deal with it offline as soon as possible.

 Step #6: Handling a national and global crisis

 It's amazing how quickly a business can get caught up in a social media crisis through no fault of its own.